nealsonS/eTA_LLM_Chatbot/chatbot/README.md

 - pip install transformers accelerate optimum  #for video transcription and time with HuggingFace

+### Course Materials
+Primary: NIH Principles of Clinical Pharmacology Course Materials

+Secondary: MIT OpenCourseWare Principles of Pharmacology

+There are currently no lecture videos in the local machine, but the videos we will be using are available here: https://www.youtube.com/playlist?list=PLokeFpXsus96lkVjFsQEMtT5a-yIJKDJt

+Textbook: Arthur J. Atkinson Jr., Shiew-Mei Huang, Juan J.L.
+Lertora, Sanford P. Markey - Principles of Clinical Pharmacology, Third Edition-Academic Press (2012)
+*Note:* textbook is optional in NIH course

+Supplemental Textbook (older version required by MIT course, but this is newer): David E. Golan MD PhD - Principles of Pharmacology_ The Pathophysiologic Basis of Drug Therapy-LWW (2016)

+Syllabus: copy of NIH's 2023-2024 syllabus

 ### Video & Transcription
 Contains codes for video